openshift/openshift-pep/openshift-pep-013-openshift-3.md

 * Some deployments may fail because the ports the old image exposes differ from the ports the new image exposes
 * A deployment in the model records the intent of what a deployment should be - a **deployment job** carries out the deployment and may be cancelled or stopped.
 There may be pods representing multiple deployments active in a service at any one time.
 * A deployment retains a reference to an image - the retention policy of deployments controls which references are valid, and as long as an image is referenced it will not be deleted.
-* A deployment does *not* control the the horizontal scale of a service, and during a deployment the number of pods created may exceed the current horizontal scale depending on the type of deployment requested.
+* A deployment does *not* control the horizontal scale of a service, and during a deployment the number of pods created may exceed the current horizontal scale depending on the type of deployment requested.
 * There are different deployment types:
 	* External - user defines the new deployment, and creates or manipulates the underlying replication controllers corresponding to the service to add or remove pods for old and new versions
-	* Simple rolling deploy - pods corresponding to the new template are created, added to the load balancer(s), and then the old pods are removed from the load balancer and then deleted
+	* Simple rolling deploy - pods corresponding to the new template are created, added to the load balancer(s), and then the old pods are removed from the load balancer and get deleted
 	* TBD

 ##### **Link**
-A relationship between two services that defines an explicit connection, how that connection is exposed  environment, a proxy or load balancer), and potentially whether start order is significant.
+A relationship between two services that defines an explicit connection, how that connection is exposed to the environment (via a proxy or load balancer), and potentially whether start order is significant.

 * Use Case: A link allows one service to export environment variables to another service
 * Use Case: A link may be used by the infrastructure to create or configure proxies to service a load balanced access point for the instances of a service